Skip to main content

 The Cardiovascular Question Deconstructing the TRAVERSE Trial

 For years, the question of testosterone therapy’s impact on cardiovascular health remained a subject of significant debate, fueled by smaller, often methodologically flawed studies.
-This uncertainty was largely resolved by the publication of the Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men (TRAVERSE) trial.
+This uncertainty was largely resolved by the publication of the Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men (TRAVERSE) trial.

 This large-scale, randomized, double-blind, placebo-controlled study represents a landmark in the field of endocrinology.
-It was specifically designed to assess the of testosterone therapy in a population of middle-aged and older men with symptomatic hypogonadism and pre-existing cardiovascular disease or a high risk for it.
+It was specifically designed to assess the cardiovascular safety of testosterone therapy in a population of middle-aged and older men with symptomatic hypogonadism and pre-existing cardiovascular disease or a high risk for it.

-The primary outcome of was the first occurrence of a major adverse cardiovascular event (MACE), a composite of death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke.
+The primary outcome of the TRAVERSE trial was the first occurrence of a major adverse cardiovascular event (MACE), a composite of death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke.
 The results were definitive ∞ after a mean follow-up of 33 months, the incidence of MACE was nearly identical between the testosterone group and the placebo group.

 The trial concluded that testosterone therapy was noninferior to placebo, providing robust evidence that restoring testosterone to a physiological range in this high-risk population does not increase the risk of major cardiovascular events.